JTFouquier/explana/readme.md

 ### Create Conda environment to run workflow using Mamba

+You must be inside the directory with the "Snakefile" to create the new "feature-selection-workflow" environment and run your analyses.
+You will also need to install Mambaforge [(download Mambaforge here)](https://github.com/conda-forge/miniforge#mambaforge)

 > `mamba env create -f conda_envs/environment.yaml -n feature-selection-workflow`

 > `conda activate feature-selection-workflow`

 - - -